Visit Azul.com Support

 NOTE: The Falcon compiler is available for Java 7, Java 8, Java 11, Java 13, and Java 15.
 An attempt to use the -XX:+UseFalcon option for Java 6 will cause a failure.

-Cloud Native Compiler Options
+Cloud Native Compiler JVM Options

 false